John Francis Regis: Life

 Regis was now fully prepared for his lifework and entered upon his apostolic career in the summer of 1631.
 He was a tireless worker who spent most of his life serving the marginalized.
 As a newly ordained priest, he worked with bubonic plague victims in Toulouse.
 From May 1632 until September 1634, his headquarters was at the Jesuit College of Montpellier.
 Here he labored for the conversion of the Huguenots, visited hospitals, assisted the needy, withdrew from vice wayward women and girls, and preached Catholic doctrine with tireless zeal to children and the poor.
 Regis is best known for his work with at-risk women and orphans.
 He established safe houses and found jobs for them.
 Regis established the Confraternity of the Blessed Sacrament, which organized charitable collections of money and food from the wealthy.
 He also established several hostels for prostitutes, and helped many become trained lace makers, which provided them with a stable income and an opportunity to avoid the threat of exploitation.

 In 1633, Regis went to the Diocese of Viviers at the invitation of the local bishop, Monsignor Louis II de la Baume de Suze, giving missions throughout the diocese.
 From 1633 to 1640 he evangelized more than fifty districts in le Vivarais, le Forez, and le Velay.
 Regis labored diligently on behalf of both priests and laypersons.
 His preaching style was said to have been simple and direct.
 He appealed to the uneducated peasantry and numerous conversions resulted.

 Regis's labors reaped a harvest of conversions.
 However, his boldness – perceived as arrogance in some cases – led to a conflict with certain other priests, a period of tension with the local bishop, and even threats of violence from those whose vices he condemned.
 Although he longed to devote himself to the conversion of the indigenous inhabitants of Canada, he remained in France all his life.

 Regis walked from town to town, in rough mountainous areas where travel was difficult, especially in the winter.
-He died of pneumonia at age forty-three on 31 December 1640, at Lalouvesc (Ardèche), in France's Dauphiné region.
+He died of pneumonia at age forty-three on 31 December 1640, at Lalouvesc (Ardèche).